Vegan Scottish Border Tart is a a yummy teatime treat!

 The borders are a lovely area to visit, crammed with history from old forts, abbeys, castles, grand estates, posh houses to visit and battlegrounds of old.

-The Scottish borders also boast many stunning lochs and ethereal hills.
+The Scottish borders also boast many stunning lochs and mysterious, story-rich hills.

 My recipe for Scottish border tart is close to the traditional recipe, but does not contain butter or eggs.

 The vegan border tart maintains the traditional tarts integrity of crunchy nuttiness and sweet taste.
-The pastry is crisp, soft and tender.
+The pastry is crisp and soft.

 In place of eggs I’ve used Orgran egg replacer.
 All you need is 1 tsp plus 3 tbsp of water.